softindex/datakernel/README.md

 with built-in support of **distributed data storage and processing**.

 DataKernel is an actively used production-ready technology.
-It has a full **JMX monitoring** coverage of all of the components and also a **automatic bootstrap of applications' components graph**.
+It has a full **JMX monitoring** coverage of all of the components and also an **automatic bootstrap of applications' components graph**.
 It also has a high-performance embedded HTTP server for developing of full-stack web applications with **support of React.js front-end and minimalistic Dependency Injection.**

 The essential components of DataKernel form the basis of diverse high-load applications processing billions of requests